 Step two is receiving a formal evaluation for other related psychological conditions which can cause oppositional behavior.

 Step three is devising a strategy to treat ODD.
-The treatment of choice for ODD is a combination of individual and family behavioral therapy.
-When therapy alone does not resolve symptoms, medication can sometimes help.
+The preferred oppositional defiant disorder treatment is a combination of individual and family behavioral therapy.
+When therapy alone does not resolve symptoms, medication for ODD can sometimes help.
 In addition, lifestyle changes can help some people with mild symptoms to control their explosions.